 Podcast #053 – Horses And The Road Less Traveled

 Robert Frost, the poet, wrote about coming across two roads in the woods.
-One shows a lot of activity while the other is pristine and unused.
+One shows much activity, while the other is pristine and unused.
 Which way do you choose?
 Suppose you know the active path, and it feels comfortable.
 There are known obstacles along this path, but they are trusted because they are known, and many others have taken it before you.
-So you move forward down the used way and accept the results.
+So, you move forward down the used way and accept the results.

 Or is it?